 The primary task of sustainable agriculture is the production of enough food for all.
-Sustainable agriculture involves the production of food and other plant and animal products, using agricultural techniques which protect the environment, public health, community and animal welfare.
+Sustainable agriculture involves the production of food and other plant and animal products, using agricultural techniques which protect the

 For something to be sustainable, it should survive on a sufficiently good level, or to develop in terms of quantity and/or quality, without any negative impact on the environment.